 Twenty years later, the Tile Council of America developed a modified powdered thinset with dry polymers that were activated by adding water to the mix.
 These modified thinsets also went back to being as their name describes — thin — thanks to their added strength.
 Typically, they’re applied at about 3/16 inch thick when spread out with a 3/8 inch notch trowel.
 And for radiant floor heating installations, the thinset must be at least 3/8 inch thick in order to embed the heating element and adhere the tile.

 And tile installers haven’t looked back.
 Modified thinset is the product of choice for most tile installations because of its increased strength and bonding with minimal shrinkage, which means a reduced chance of cracks forming in the tile.
 WarmlyYours Radiant Heating recommends modified thinset mortar for nearly all tile and stone installations.
-However, if you’re using a Prodeso Installation Membrane, you’ll want to go “old school” and stick with unmodified thinset.
+However, if you’re using an uncoupling membrane, you’ll want to go “old school” and stick with unmodified thinset.

 When to Use Unmodified Thinset

-WarmlyYours’s Prodeso Installation Membrane is impervious, which means it will not deprive the thinset of its moisture.
-As a result, the thinset can properly hydrate, creating interlocking crystals that will form a strong, dense bond.
+A lot of the uncoupling membranes used in flooring installations are impervious, which means they will not deprive the thinset of its moisture.
+As a result, the unmodified thinset can properly hydrate, creating interlocking crystals that will form a strong, dense bond.

 It's important to note that latex-modified thinset can still be used between the membrane and the subfloor because it is not impervious.
-However, unmodified thinset should be used between the membrane and the tile.
 Remember to always consult and adhere to the latest installation instructions and product recommendations for your specific brand and type of membrane.

 Thinset Tips